Cyclone review: Hawke's Bay Civil Defence staff told those concerned about flooding they were 'over-reacting'

 Bush told the Hawke’s Bay Civil Defence Emergency Management Joint Committee in Napier on Monday that New Zealand’s emergency management system is not fit for purpose, and “sets up good people to fail”.

-The former police commissioner said the review was not a “blame apportioning exercise” but his 117 pages long report contains nine tier one recommendations for officials and a further 66 tier two recommendations.
+The former police commissioner said the review was not a “blame apportioning exercise” but his 117-page report contains nine tier one recommendations for officials and a further 66 tier two recommendations.

 Bush spoke to the Hawke’s Bay Civil Defence Emergency Management Joint Committee in Napier on Monday, ahead of the review being officially received.